Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13555: long wig
 - 13576: added scroll
 - 13577: RETURN: added another with pelt
+- 135A2: shield from inside, spear→Bronze Age sword
 - 135A5: sit on heel
 - 135B6: more detailed foreigner captive
 - 135C0: noticed a trouble (sent to Unicode), JSesh A216C is actually C8 rather than C0
 - 135C2: other legs, need C3
 - 135C8: see C0
 - 1360F: kneel rather than ride the back
-- 1361E: arm raise in front rather than begging
+- 1361E: arm raise in front rather than begging: TWENTY
-- 13625: removed PLACEHOLDERS: TWENTY
+- 13625: removed PLACEHOLDERS
 - 1363E: need beard
 - 13641: beard barely god → god
 - 13645: beard king → god